MohamedSabith97/Functional-Doc_HRM/New_Format.md

     - Completed Request is moved to Completed Stage, After the Vacation Settlement request completed. and use this all completed request for Tracking the status of the request.

+    - Once Settlement Completed, if vacation requests for Visa then Visa process will start,

+    - And if vacation requests for Ticket then Travel Ticket process will start for Employee.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-settlement) |